-The IRS ruled that a "coffee shop" established by a church for personal evangelism in an urban area did not qualify for tax-exempt status since it was indistinguishable in operation from secular, for-profit coffee shops.
+The IRS ruled that a "coffee shop" founded by the pastor of a church for personal evangelism in an urban area did not qualify for tax-exempt status since it was indistinguishable in operation from secular, for-profit coffee shops.
 A nonprofit corporation (the "Corporation") was formed for the following four purposes:

 - Proclaim earnestly the gospel message and to urge its personal acceptance.